fybrik/airbyte-module/fybrik/README_Chaining.md

    kubectl apply -f $AIRBYTE_MODULE_DIR/fybrik/application.yaml
    ```

-1. After the application is created, the Fybrik manager attempts to create the data path for the application.
+1. After the application is applied, the Fybrik manager attempts to create the data path for the application.
 Fybrik realizes that the Airbyte module can give the application access to the `userdata` dataset, and that the arrow-flight module could provide the redaction transformation.
 Fybrik deploys both modules in the `fybrik-blueprints` namespace.
 To verify that the Airbyte module and the arrow-flight module were indeed deployed, run:
    ```bash
    kubectl get pods -n fybrik-blueprints
    ```